bensonby/mpfi/README.md

 # load all C*.rpt in the first MPF folder containing both HK and 201912
 # Note that the config extension is ignored when a specific file pattern is provided
 df = mpfi.load_all(['201912', 'HK'], 'C*.rpt')

+# load all C*.rpt in the folder 'data'
+# This is a temp fix thus API will likely be changed
+# trailing slash is required for the optional folder argument
+df = mpfi.load_all(None, 'C*.rpt', folder='data/')
 ```

 ### Loading .fac TABLE files